rnheim/ProgrammingAssignment2/README.md

 https://github.com/rdpeng/ProgrammingAssignment2](https://github.com/rdpeng/ProgrammingAssignment2

+The original markdown file for the assignment was copied to Original.md located in this repository.

 This set of functions take an input matrix, invert it and store the results in a cached environment (an environment that is different from the current one).
 The cache is then checked for the results of the inverted matrix before